Tornado Ready Research Pre-Award Forum

 - a locally-affected researcher in one of the states impacted by the recent tornadoes;

 - an SSEER researcher who has been conducting research on tornadoes in the affected region or other surrounding areas;

 - interested in establishing social science research priorities for perishable data collection, discussing ethical considerations, or learning more about the early effects and social impacts of the tornado outbreak;

 - a researcher considering launching a post-event investigation or joining a team; and/or

 - planning to apply for funding to collect perishable data.

-As noted, part of the Virtual Forum was dedicated to discussing a Special Call for Proposals for Tornado Ready Quick Response Research Awards.
-The special call—the third in the series supported by the National Oceanic and Atmospheric Administration (NOAA) and the National Science Foundation—funds researchers to use a common survey instrument to collect data across tornado events.
+As noted, part of the Virtual Forum was dedicated to discussing a Call for Proposals for Tornado Ready Quick Response Research Awards.
+The call—the third in the series supported by the National Oceanic and Atmospheric Administration (NOAA) and the National Science Foundation—funds researchers to use a common survey instrument to collect data across tornado events.
 The data will then be published via the DesignSafe Cyberinfrastructure to encourage future data reuse and help decision-makers better understand tornado strikes.